navigation

 The exact Durham Light Infantry battalion Herbert served with has not yet been confirmed.

-Research suggests he may have been with one of the Durham Light Infantry’s New Army battalions, possibly the 9th Battalion, because the timing of his arrival in France fits that scenario.
-I believe that around this time his service number changed to 96547.
+Research suggests he may have been with one of the Durham Light Infantry’s New Army battalions, possibly the 9th Battalion, because the timing of his arrival in France fits that story.
+I believe that around this time his service number was 96547.

 If that is correct, Herbert would have experienced the Western Front long before he joined the 2/4th KOYLI.